The latest national and international news from BBC Radio 4.

 National and international news from BBC Radio 4.

-1/6 Sue Perkins hosts a new series of the panel show of moral and ethical choices.
+1/6 Sue Perkins hosts the panel show of moral and ethical choices.

 Pat's holiday mood comes to an abrupt end.